 Children who bully are often modelling what they see at home.
 Are they exposed to physically or emotionally harmful behaviour from you or another caregiver?
 Look inward and think honestly about how you are presenting to your child.
-Although this is not always the reason why children bully, it is worth considering.

 • Give consequences and opportunities to make amends